m7mdra/question-form/README.md

 A form builder with support to different types of questions and high preformance.

-it support subset of types without no intention to allow extensions
+it supports only a subset of types without no intention to allow extensions.

 ```groovy
 allprojects {